 We welcome contact from customers in both Welsh and English, we aim to provide a completely bilingual service across all our work areas.
 In accordance with section 44 of the Welsh Language (Wales) Measure 2011, we are required to comply with the Welsh Language Standards.
 The compliance notice notes which standards we have to comply with.

 Promoting equality and valuing people’s differences are central to our core values.
 Our strategic equality plan sets out how we, through our role and functions, will promote and advance the equality of opportunity.

-Our Annual Equality Report 2018-19 highlights progress made during the financial year April 2018 to March 2019 towards achieving equality and delivering our equality objectives.
+We are pleased to publish our Annual Equality Report 2019-20.
+The reports highlights progress made during the financial year April 2019 to March 2020 towards delivering our equality objectives

 How to get information